p55d2k/thegist/README.md

 4. **Schedule cadence**:
    - News fetch every hour (or more frequently if desired).

-   - Preprocess 1-2 minutes after the news fetch (if using preprocessing).
-   - Gemini plan 2–3 minutes after preprocessing (or news fetch if not preprocessing) to allow Firestore writes to settle.
+- Gemini plan 2–3 minutes after the news fetch to allow Firestore writes to settle.
 - Send step 2–3 minutes after Gemini; set it to repeat every few minutes so retries happen automatically if a batch fails.

 5. **Timeouts & retries**: Set request timeout to ≥30 seconds and enable retries on failure so transient RSS or SMTP outages are retried automatically.
 6. **Monitoring**: Cron-job.org provides response logs; pair this with the `/status` dashboard or endpoint to confirm job completion.

-The pipeline is idempotent: `/api/preprocess`, `/api/gemini` and `/api/send-newsletter` automatically claim the oldest eligible job, so repeated cron runs are safe.
+The pipeline is idempotent: `/api/gemini` and `/api/send-newsletter` automatically claim the oldest eligible job, so repeated cron runs are safe.

 ### Testing the pipeline with curl